williamw520/rustymem/README.md

      rm.set_bytes("hello", 60, "Hello World".as_bytes());   // set the byte data with a 60 seconds expiration
      rm.set_as("amount", 60, &10.12);                       // set the amount with the float value type
-     rm.set_json("my-vec", 0, &~[10, 20, 30, 40])) );       // set a vector as a JSON object
+     rm.set_json("my-vec", 60, &~[10, 20, 30, 40])) );       // set a vector as a JSON object

-     rm.get_bytes("Hello");                                 // get back the object as byte array rm.get_as::<float>("amount");                          // get back the amount as float type rm.get_json("my-vec");                                 // get back the JSON object
+     rm.get_bytes("hello");                                 // get back the object as a byte array rm.get_as::<float>("amount");                          // get back the amount as float type rm.get_json("my-vec");                                 // get back the JSON object

-     rm.get_bulk_as::<float>(["amount1", "amount2", "amount10"])    // get back multiple cached objects at one shot
+     rm.get_bulk_as::<float>(["amount1", "amount2", "amount10"]);  // get multiple objects at one shot

 ## Dependency <a name="Dependency"/>

 The current version of RustMem requires the latest version of Rust at the master branch, 0.8-pre or later.
-(Doesn't work with Rust 0.7.)
+It doesn't work with Rust 0.7 since there are substantial changes between 0.7 and 0.8.

-RustMem is a pure Rust implementation of Memcached client and not depending on any native Memcached library.
+RustMem is a pure Rust implementation of a Memcached client and not depending on any native Memcached library.

 ## Build <a name="Build"/>